mcpar-land/mcpar-land.github.io/posts/2023-07-16_new_personal_website.md

 That last one is mostly through my job.
 Nothing puts you through the crucible like coding for 8 hours.
 My toolbox now includes Golang and Python, on top of everything else.

 But the big event for posting here is the new website.
-Recent events in the web-service / social media world have left me very, very disillusioned with how with modern web trends[^1], and I've found myself nostalgic for the pre-FAANG internet.
+Recent events in the web-service / social media world have left me very, very disillusioned with modern web trends[^1], and I've found myself nostalgic for the pre-FAANG internet.
 So I rebuilt my personal site with that philosophy as the guide for both aesthetics and implementation.

 ## The Look